Eye Health Central

 Unlike past contact lenses, modern contacts are very well suited for correcting astigmatism.
 They are designed to be slightly off balance, so they will naturally settle on your eye in the correct position to counter the astigmatism.
 Very precise fittings are required, with extra care taken to ensure they maintain proper orientation for all directions the eye can move.
 Rugby players move their heads and eyes quite a bit during a game, and lenses that move too much can cause vision problems at inconvenient moments.

 It's very important to make sure that contact lenses remain comfortable at all times.
-Uncomfortable contacts will be a distraction, and can affect an athlete’s performance.
+Uncomfortable contacts will be a distraction and can affect an athlete’s performance.
 They could even cause damage to your eyes.
 Certain environments are more likely to cause discomfort for contact lens wearers, like dusty outdoor conditions, or indoor air conditioning.
 Lenses that have lower levels of surface friction, and are more wettable are much more likely to remain comfortable while in action.

 Like most other types of sporting equipment, contacts need to fit well to perform well.
 The fit of a contact lens will affect comfort, vision, and even eye health.
 A poor fitting lens can cause irritation, and blurred vision.
 Lenses shouldn't be too tight, or too loose.
 According to the BCLA (British Contact Lens Association) soft contact lenses are ideal for sport as they move less than RGP lenses and are less likely to be dislodged.
 If a lens moves too much on the eye, it can also cause light scatter, which is most notable in brightly lit environments.

-Daily contact lenses are a great choice for rugby players, as there is no big concern over dirt build up, after a game you can simply use a fresh pair, and should you lose a lens during a game it's not as painful on the wallet to replace a daily lens as a monthly lens.
+Daily contact lenses are a great choice for rugby players, as there is no big concern over dirt build-up, after a game you can simply use a fresh pair, and should you lose a lens during a game it's not as painful on the wallet to replace a daily lens as a monthly lens.
 We should mention here, it's always good to have a spare pair of lenses on standby during a game.
 It is not uncommon for monthly contact lens wearers to use daily contacts just for sport.

 Ortho-Keratology Another Great Option For Rugby Players